 THE CO-OP SIOUX FALLS EXISTS SO THERE WILL BE A VIBRANT COMMUNITY THAT:

-Cooperation is defined as working together towards the same end, and joining forces to accomplish a task that one can’t achieve alone.
-Simply put, co-ops provide the framework that allows people to get what they want in a way that better meets their economic, social and cultural needs.
+Cooperation means working together towards the same end, and joining forces to accomplish a task that one can’t achieve alone.
+Co-ops provide the framework that allows people to get what they want in a way that better meets their economic, social and cultural needs.

 And because cooperation builds strong bonds between the people who use products and the people who supply them, co-ops offer a way to transform the way business is done.
 Co-ops give you the opportunity to get the products and services you need on a daily basis while strengthening the community around you.

-In addition to a co-op’s commitment to serving its members, most adhere to a set of seven principles that help guide the business.
-And as a result, many co-ops set a standard for the surrounding business community with a commitment to environmental and social responsibility.
+In addition to our co-op’s commitment to serving its owners, we adhere to a set of seven principles that help guide the business.
+And as a result, we help to set a standard for the surrounding business community with a commitment to environmental and social responsibility.

 THE SEVEN CO-OP PRINCIPLES